+where the integrand is continuous by Remark \ref{rem:conthatp} (continuity of the pre-history map as $H_\rho^1$-valued function), Proposition \ref{prop:normproj} (continuity of $\pi_\beta$), the continuity of $H^1$-functions by Theorem \ref{thm:set} and the continuity of $g$.

 We shall prove that $F$ is a strict contraction for $\rho$ sufficiently large.
-For this, recall that $\|\pi_\beta\|_{\textnormal{Lip}}\leq 1$ by Proposition \ref{prop:normproj}.
-For $u,v\in H_{0,\rho}^1(0,T)$ we compute using Proposition \ref{prop:td} (in the second line), Theorem \ref{thm:sddcm} (in the fourth line), and Theorem \ref{thm:prehnorm} (and subsequent remark; in the seventh line)
+For this, recall that $\|\pi_\beta\|_{\textnormal{Lip}}\leq 1$ by {the line just before Theorem \ref{thm:wpsdd1}}.
+For $u,v\in H_{0,\rho}^1(0,T)$, {using Proposition \ref{prop:td} (in the second line), Theorem \ref{thm:sddcm} (in the fourth line), and Theorem \ref{thm:prehnorm} (and subsequent remark; in the seventh line),} we compute